flynn/flynn/README.md

 Do this on every host that you want to be in the Flynn cluster.

-The ports 80, 443, and 2222 must be open externally on the firewalls for all nodes in the cluster, and the nodes need to be able to communicate with each other internally on all ports.
+The **ports 80, 443, and 2222 must be open externally** on the firewalls for all nodes in the cluster, and the nodes need to be able to communicate with each other internally on *all* ports.

-The next step is to configure a Layer 0 cluster.
-The host daemon finds other members of the cluster using the etcd, which needs to be bootstrapped.
+The next step is to configure a *Layer 0* cluster.
+The host daemon finds other members of the cluster using `etcd`, which needs to be bootstrapped.

 If you are starting more than one node, the etcd cluster should be configured using a [discovery